 Do not let overwhelming debt rule your life.
 Let Marrell J. McNeal give you the tools to make a fresh financial start.
-With 30 years of experience and insight, bankruptcy attorney Marrell J. McNeal creates effective plans to successfully deal with your financial problems.
+With over 40 years of experience and insight, bankruptcy attorney Marrell J. McNeal creates effective plans to successfully deal with your financial problems.
 He applies his in-depth knowledge about law and finances to assist you with:

 After a careful review of your debts and financial objectives, our attorneys determine whether bankruptcy is the right choice for you.
 When bankruptcy offers the best solution, we apply complex legal principles to decide which type of bankruptcy to file.
 We prepare your petition and skillfully guide you through the process.
 We remain by your side at every step.